Preventing Cross Infection in the Dental Office

 Enhancing Healthcare Team Outcomes

-Due to the nature of their work, dental personnel is exposed to possibly infectious agents daily that present an occupational risk.
+Due to the nature of their work, dental personnel are exposed to possibly infectious agents daily that present an occupational risk.
 Vaccination, proper use of PPE, and disinfection and sterilization recommendations should be thoroughly followed to minimize the spread of infections.[16]

 Protocols for minimizing percutaneous injuries must be in place in the dental office, explained to new personnel, and revised and checked regularly.
 An exposure protocol and risk assessment should be followed in case of an accident.[14]
 Infection control practices, continuing education, and vaccination should be reinforced as dental healthcare workers and their patients are at risk of infections and disease transmission.
 Proper sterilization techniques should be done to prevent cross-contamination between patients.[14][16]